Certora/Documentation/docs/user-guide/patterns/safe-assum.md

 ## Context:

-In the example, we focus on cryptographic functions, specifically the `ecrecover` function used for signature verification.
+In the example, we focus on the `ecrecover` function used for signature verification.
 The objective is to articulate and validate key assumptions associated with this function to bolster the security of smart contracts.

 ## Importance of Listing Safe Assumptions: